Refinancing: Which Option is for You?

 Getting a Shorter Term Loan

-Are you dreaming of paying off your loan faster, while beefing up your equity quicker?
-You should consider refinancing with a shorterterm loan, like a 15-year mortgage.
-Your monthly payments will likely be higher than with a longer term mortgage, but the pay-off is: you will pay quite a bit less interest and can build up equity quicker.
-However, if you've held your current 30-year mortgage loan for a number of years and the remaining balance is somewhat low, you could be do this without raising your monthly payment — you might even be able to save!
-To help you figure out your options and the multiple benefits in refinancing, please call us at (440) 234-9660.
+Do you need to build up equity more quickly, and have your mortgage paid off faster?
+You should consider refinancing to a short-term loan, often a 15-year mortgage loan.
+The payments will probably be higher than with the long-term mortgage, but the pay-off is: that you will pay quite a bit less interest and will build up equity more quickly.
+However, if you have held your current 30-year mortgage for a long time and the loan balance is somewhat low, you may be able to do this without increasing your monthly payment — you may even be able to save!
+To help you determine your options and the numerous benefits of refinancing, please call us at (440) 234-9660.
 We are here for you.

 Curious about refinancing your home?
 Give us a call: (440) 234-9660.